kilhage/class.js/README.md

 </pre>

-* To extend a class that not have been initalized, all instances do
+* To extend a class that not have been initalized, all new instances of
 * this class will get these properties in the future
 <pre>
 var ExtendedClass = YourClass.extend({